MaanavS16/MaanavS16.github.io/_pages/education.md

 * *Foundations of Programming*: Learned a lot of design patterns
 * *Systems Fundamentals*: Wrote code in C => Segmentation fault (core dumped)
 * *Models of Languages and Computation*: Regex now makes sense.
 [Chompsky's hierarchy](https://www.youtube.com/watch?v=224plb3bCog)
-* 🏆*Programming Intelligent Physical Systems*: Learned how to model and control systems.
-Then again, but on a processor 🖥️
+* 🏆*Programming Intelligent Physical Systems*: Learned how to model and control continuous systems.
+Then again, but on a discrete processor 🖥️
 * *English 105i*: Writing clearly matters a lot everywhere!

 ## Fall 2021 (First semester at UNC 🐏)